Warrant Officer Candidate School (WOCS)

 1. NCOs who are fully qualified/selected (FQS) and fall into one of the following categories are required to complete the Phase 1 (DL) instead of the resident

 a.
-Be at least an Army or USMC E-5 or above prior to entering the program and a graduate of the WLC/PLDC (or equivalent), or
+Be at least an Army or USMC E5 or above at the time packet is accessed and a graduate of the BLC/WLC/PLDC (or equivalent), or

 b.
-USAF, USN, or USCG in the grade of E5 or above, who have previously completed Army or USMC basic training, and are graduates of the WLC/PLDC (or equivalent).
+USAF, USN, or USCG in the grade of E5 or above, who have previously completed Army or USMC basic training, and are graduates of the BLC/WLC/PLDC (or equivalent).

 c.
 All others must attend the resident Phase 1.